-- 2. Eliminates the mandatory requirement that a township submit proposed zoning resolutions or amendments to the county or regional planning commission for approval, disapproval or suggestions.
-(R.C. §§519.07, 519.12) This request comes from Jackson Township in Stark County and was also requested by the Coalition of Large Ohio Urban Townships.
-You have before you written testimony from Jackson Township and Springfield Township in Hamilton County on this issue. - 3.
-Permits a township to charge a fee for any person appealing to the board of zoning appeals.
-(R.C. §519.15) This stems from a request from Liberty Township in Fairfield County.
+1. Eliminates the mandatory requirement that a township submit proposed zoning resolutions or amendments to the county or regional planning commission for approval, disapproval or suggestions.
+(R.C. §§519.07, 519.12)

+This request comes from Jackson Township in Stark County and was also requested by the Coalition of Large Ohio Urban Townships.
+Before you is written testimony in support of this provision from Jackson Township and Sugarcreek Township in Greene County.

+2. Permits a township to charge a fee for any person appealing to the board of zoning appeals.
+(R.C. §519.15)

+This stems from a request from Liberty Township in Fairfield County.
 As previously stated, townships only have those powers which are specifically conferred upon them by statute or which are necessarily implied therefrom.
 As such, no provision of the Ohio Revised Code grants townships the explicit authority to charge residents a fee to file an appeal to the township's board of zoning appeals (BZA).
 In OAG 1960-1625 and OAG 1963-218, the Attorney General opined that the provisions of R.C.
 519.15, which govern BZA appeals, contains no specific grant of authority from which to impose a fee for such appeals may be implied.
-Given that there is an expense to the township to process such an appeal, the language contained in HB 500 will expressly authorize a township to impose a fee to defray the cost of advertising, mailing and other expenses related to a BZA filing. - 4.
-Permit a board of township trustees to temporarily suspend a member of the zoning commission or board of zoning appeals.
+Given that there is an expense to the township to process such an appeal, the language contained in Sub.
+HB 500 will expressly authorize a township to impose a fee to defray the cost of advertising, mailing and other expenses related to a BZA filing.

+3. Permit a board of township trustees to temporarily suspend a member of the zoning commission or board of zoning appeals.
 (R.C. §§519.04, 519.13)

 This stems from an incident that Sugarcreek Township in Greene County had with a board of zoning appeals member charged with misconduct.
-You have before your written proponent testimony from Cara Tilford, Director of Planning & Zoning for Sugarcreek Township.